PRAISELab-PicusLab/IMB/README.md

 | Dermatology, Allergies, and Aesthetics                 | 49,288          |
 | Neurology                                              | 46,704          |

-## 📜 License

-This dataset is released under the Apache License 2.0, allowing its use and modification for research purposes, in accordance with the terms outlined in the license.

 ## 🤝 Contributing

 We welcome contributions to improve the dataset!
 To contribute, simply open a pull request or report issues on our [issue tracker](https://github.com/picuslab/IMD/issues).
 We look forward to your improvements!